Lady Juliana (1777 ship): Career

 The British government chartered Lady Juliana to transport female convicts.
 The government agent on board the ship was Lieutenant Thomas Edgar, who had sailed with James Cook on his last voyage.
 The surgeon was Richard Alley, who was apparently competent by the standards of the day, but made little attempt to maintain discipline.
 After a delay of six months Lady Juliana left Plymouth on 29 July 1789, and arrived at Port Jackson on 6 June 1790.
 She took 309 days to reach Port Jackson, one of the slowest journeys made by a convict ship.
 One reason was that she called at Tenerife and St Jago, and spent forty-five days at Rio de Janeiro, and nineteen days at the Cape of Good Hope.
 She carried 226 female convicts, five of whom died during the journey.

-Her steward, John Nicol, wrote an account of the voyage.
-He gives a fascinating account of the voyage and the convicts.
-Most of these were London prostitutes, but there were some hardened criminals – thieves, receivers of stolen goods, shoplifters - among them.
+Her steward, John Nicol, wrote a fascinating account of the voyage and the convicts.
+Most of these were London prostitutes, but there were some hardened criminals – thieves, receivers of stolen goods, shoplifters – among them.

 Lady Juliana gained the reputation for being a floating brothel.
 Nicol recalled that "when we were fairly out to sea, every man on board took a wife from among the convicts, they nothing loath."
 At the ports of call seamen from other ships were freely entertained, and the officers made no attempt to suppress this licentious activity.
 No provision had been made to set the convicts to any productive work during the voyage, and they were reported to be noisy and unruly, with a fondness for liquor and for fighting amongst themselves.

 The low death rate during the voyage was due to Edgar and Alley's care.
 Rations were properly issued, the vessel kept clean and fumigated, the women were given free access to the deck, and supplies of fresh food were obtained at the ports of call.
 This treatment was in sharp contrast to that meted out on the infamous Second Fleet.